 Jökulsárlón Glacier Lagoon is one of Iceland’s most popular tourist destinations.
 The lagoon is home to a number of icebergs, as well as a variety of other glaciers and landscapes.

 Hvalfjörður Canyon is another great place to explore.
-The canyon is home to a number of hiking trails, as well as a number of other outdoor activities.
+The canyon is home to multiple hiking trails, as well as a number of other outdoor activities.

-If you’re looking for an amazing destination that has it all, Iceland should be at the top of your list.
+Iceland should be at the top of your list if you’re looking for an amazing destination with it all.
 Jökulsárlón Glacier Lagoon is one of the country’s most popular tourist destinations for good reason – it’s simply breathtaking.
-The lagoon is home to a number of icebergs, as well as a variety of other glaciers and landscapes.
+The lagoon is home to several icebergs, as well as a variety of other glaciers and landscapes.
 Join a Jökulsárlón boat tour and see its beauty.

 And if you’re looking for even more adventure, Hvalfjörður Canyon is a great place to explore.
 The canyon is home to a number of hiking trails, as well as a number of other outdoor activities.